lucaschirruINAF/SRT-Documentation/antenna.rst

 Receivers available for the current Call for Proposals
 -------------------------------------------------------

-In the current call for proposals, the following (cryogenically-cooled) receivers are available in both single-dish and VLBI modes:
+The available receivers for the current Call for Proposals are summarized in the following table, indicating the receiver name, frequency band, number of beams, type of polarization (linear or circular), focal position, system temperature, beam size, maximum gain, and available backends.
+Each receiver is available in both single-dish and VLBI modes.

 ========= ================ ============ =========  =============== ================= ================ ============ ==============================
 Receiver  Frequency [GHz]  Beams x Pol.
 Pol. type  Focal Position  Tsys @ El=90° [K] Beamsize [armin] Gain [k/Jy]   Available backends